 For an example of how to use this template, see the Communication Standards: FY 2014 Inventory.
 This content inventory was created in Excel.
 It lists URLs, page names, navigation, navigation hierarchy, and section placement for each page on the website.
 It also includes a notes field.

 Analyzing Web Content

-The goal of a content analysis is to go through all of the content on your site, page by page, and to identify places where it can be improved.
-The results of content analysis can be tracked in the notes field on your content inventory or in a separate file.
-This is a subjective process.
+The goal of a content analysis is to go through the content on your site page by page, and to identify where it can be improved.
+If you're using a content inventory, the results of content analysis can be tracked in the notes field.

 Before analyzing your content, decide what you will look at and what you will track.
-While a content analysis does not fix problems, the information can be used as the motivation to start projects, such as content updates or user research projects.
+The goal of a content analysis is not to fix problems, but to gather information that can be used to do maintenance or start projects, such as content updates or user research projects.